floraison/flor/doc/procedures/README.md

 * [on](on.md) - Catches signals or errors.
 * [on_cancel](on_cancel.md) - Counterpart to the on_cancel: attribute.
 * [on_error](on_error.md) - Counterpart to the on_error: attribute.
+* [on_receive](on_receive.md) - Binds a function to the parent node, the function will be called each time the parent node "receives".
 * [push, pushr](push.md) - Pushes a value into an array (in a variable or a field).
 * [rand](rand.md) - Returns a randomly generated number.
 * [range](range.md) - Generates ranges of integers.